rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Why have we bothered with defining this class of AIs if it practically includes consequentialists anyway!?
 Well, this comes down to why the intentions of AIs matter at all.
-Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents. _(TODO: maybe more here about how capability robustness probably fails safe instead of failing 'kill us all' so we shouldn't care as much about that for x-risk)_ For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a feature correlated with the reward and then purse that feature when out-of-distribution instead of the reward from the original
+Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents.
+For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a feature correlated with the reward and then purse that feature when out-of-distribution instead of the reward from the original